nextgis/docs_ngmobile/source/ngw_integration.rst

 .. _ngmobile_add_layer_webgis:

-Adding of a layer (vector/raster) from Web GIS
+Add a layer (vector/raster) from Web GIS
 ----------------------------------------------

 To add a layer (vector/raste) from Web GIS: